 Archeological Museum – Cagliari

-OPEN all year long.
-The museum narrating Sardinia’s history until year 1000
+The museum narrating Sardinia’s history until year 1000.
+Also virtual tour

-The National Archeological Museum of Cagliari, located in Cagliari, is the most important archeological museum of Sardinia.
+The National Archeological Museum is located in Cagliari, and it is the most important archeological museum of Sardinia.

 The ground floor hosts a chronological route.

 On the first and second floors there are different archeological sites of Cagliari and Oristano.

 The third floor is dedicated to the Giants of Mont’e Prama, very big ancient stone statues dated back to the Nuragic civilization of Sardinia